-Figure 4: Histograms of users` personality trait raw scores and percentiles
+Figure 4: Histograms of developers` personality trait raw scores and percentiles

 To compare the result of each trait, first look makes it clear that raw scores are more normally distributed, than the normalized scores.

 Openness raw score varies from 0.75 to 0.85, while on the normalized percentile it scores from 0.7 to 1, and notably the most of the results here are distributed in 0.95 to 1 percentile bin, meaning that the raw scores of the developer`s openness are higher than the sample population scores.
 This trait is more or less in accordance within raw and normalized score, similarly to conscientiousness and neuroticism, those have wider percentile range on IBM`s adjusted scores than on raw scores.
 Extraversion scores are also significantly lower on normalized percentiles, as the developers seem to be less open, than the sample users of IBM.
 Most distinctive difference between these two scores are returned on agreeableness.
 Raw score seems reasonable – varying from 0.54 to 0.64, but the normalized scores show extremely low scores - less than the 0.004, meaning that the absolute majority of the IBM sample users have more scores than all the users of this dataset.